Burnsview Secondary School: World Vision 30 Hour Famine

 Burnsview has actively participated in the World Vision 30 Hour Famine since the early 1990s.
 In 1992 students raised $10,000 for people in Somalia.
 In 1995, the student body managed to increase donations to $12,000, and sent this money to Rwanda.
 Students also gave up junk food for three weeks to add to their collection totals.
 The total money raised placed Burnsview as the second top fundraising school in Canada, just behind Collingwood School.

 In 1997, Canadian rocker Tom Cochrane performed a private concert for participants at the 30 Hour Famine.
 150 students raised over $11,000, giving the school the highest per student average in Canada for that year.
 In 1998, before the start of the famine, students had raised over $18,500.

 The 2003 famine raised $20,000 for AIDS in Africa.
 In 2007, students raised over $30,000 in an effort to regain the title as top fund raising school in Canada.
 In 2008, students raised over $40,000 for World Vision.

-Schedule

-Burnsview Secondary runs on a linear system like many other Canadian high schools, meaning that all classes run from September to June.
-It is based on 4 courses put into blocks (ABCD).
-Day 1 is ABCD, and Day 2 is BADC.
-It goes back and forth every day.
-If the last day of the week is ABCD, the first day of the next week is BADC, and vice versa.
-Every Wednesday, there is a 50-minute preparation time for staff members, which makes classes start at 9:25 AM, as opposed to the 8:35 start on other days.
-Classes end at 2:45 each day.